Search Our Website

 In order to avoid the mistake that many buyers do, one must engage risk experts that are completely independent from any insurance broker or company when procuring the fidelity insurance bond.
 Independent risk experts can be licensed as operational risk consultants, independent insurance consultants, or other insurance and risk management consultants.
 The involvement of such risk experts should be done before any formal purchase is completed, however it can also be done after the purchase (ie. any time during the term of the fidelity insurance bond).
 Remember that there is no such thing as an independent insurance broker: many insurance brokers call themselves ‘consultants’ and ‘independent’ but that is a play on words that is technically incorrect since at the end of the day they are compensated directly or indirectly by an insurance company.
 Make sure the word ‘independent’ is used in a non-deceiving way!
 One way of finding out whether an insurance broker is truly independent is to ask them if they receive any direct or indirect compensation from the insurance company in the form of commission or a bonus on the portfolio of business they place with insurers (often called contingency commission).

-When engaged, independent risk experts should review the different loss scenarios linked to your fraud risk factors and then reword the insurance contract wording to reflect such loss scenarios.
+When engaged, independent insurance experts should review the different loss scenarios linked to your fraud risk factors and then reword the insurance contract wording to reflect such loss scenarios.
 They can directly negotiate with the insurance broker on your behalf or simply equip you with the analytics for your own negotiations with the broker.
 Some risk experts, such as our team, specialize in additional services such as triggering the insurance contract in the event of a loss.

 The typical process of procuring a fidelity insurance bond, without the input of independent risk experts, entails the broker presenting a fidelity bond or crime insurance application for the buyer’s completion as well as asking them a few relatively straightforward questions about their business, following which a fidelity insurance bond quote is presented to the buyer that summarizes the premium, deductible levels, different coverage sections (known as insuring agreements), as well as any corresponding list of endorsements.
 The buyer would then send their binding instructions to the broker if they wish to purchase the fidelity insurance bond, following which an insurance binder and/or policy documents would be issued by the insurer and presented to the buyer by the insurance broker alongside the corresponding invoice for payment.